SonicOriginalSoftware/pwa-tools/docs/APP_SHELL.md

 These two files along with the manifest.json are the core of what allows building progressive web apps without feeling so bloated from boilerplate.

-The javascript files reside in the `shell` directory and do not require intervention or editing by the user.
-Framework developers should instead be modifying the `config.js` file in the pwa-template root.
+The javascript files reside in the `shell` directory and do not require intervention or editing by the developer.
+Framework developers should instead be modifying the `config.js` file in the root directory.
 If you find a use case wherein modifying the `sw.js` or `app_manager.js` is necessary please file an issue.

 # Service Worker